maartenvanvliet/apq/README.md

 ### Redis cache provider

-Whe using Redis as a cache provider you can use the [Redix][redix] library.
+When using Redis as a cache provider you can use the [Redix][redix] library.

 You'll need to start a connection to Redis.